 Your skin can be cleansed with very little.
 Water is enough but if you like something with a bit more gumption, go for a natural soap (not babies soaps as they are very harsh and highly alkaline so they don't sting the eyes) or a natural shower gel...

 For an economical buy, I would recommend products with a minimum amount of ingredients which are great for all the family.
 See recommendations below.

 It's important to slough off those dead skin cells at least once a week and the best way is to dry body brush, either with a brush, loofah or a flannel, work upwards towards the heart to help move toxins for removal in the blood.
 A muslin cloth is great and a little softer for your face.
 Allow them to dry out after each use and they will last ages, a great buy.

 Moisturise - oil

-A simple oil like sesame oil is a great all over moisturiser after a bath or a shower.
+A simple oil like sesame, olive, coconut is a great all over moisturiser after a bath or a shower.
 Its suitable for all skin types and can be applied to the face without a greasy finish and its relatively cheap.
 Go for a cold pressed one so its purer, I like 'Clearspring cold pressed sesame oil', not toasted sesame that is used in oriental cooking!
 Olive oil and coconut oil is good too.